aa-12323/balrog_mcal/readme.md

 The notebook where I get the difference histograms between catalogs w/ and wo/ MOF.

 ## TODO
-Rewrite balrog\_diff with pandas and ipython.
+1. Rewrite balrog\_diff with pandas and ipython.
+2. Visualize with healpix